 This study of five countries in Asia and the Pacific assesses the availability and quality of 98 gender indicators from international and national data sources that impact the status and welfare of women and girls and that can support evidence-based policies assuring gender equality.

-Policy Reports: Bridging the Gap in Asia and the Pacific
+Country Profiles and Policy Reports: Bridging the Gap in Asia and the Pacific

 ODIN Open Data Inventory 2020/21 Annual Report